cloudera/director-spi/README.md

 The [DatabaseServerInstance](https://cloudera.github.io/director-spi/apidocs/index.html?com/cloudera/director/spi/v2/database/DatabaseServerInstance.html) interface extends the [Instance](https://cloudera.github.io/director-spi/apidocs/index.html?com/cloudera/director/spi/v2/model/Instance.html) interface, and represents a database server instance in a cloud environment.
 The instructions in this section describe implementation details that are common to any kind of database server instance, and assume the plugin author will subclass [AbstractDatabaseServerInstance](https://cloudera.github.io/director-spi/apidocs/index.html?com/cloudera/director/spi/v2/database/util/AbstractDatabaseServerInstance.html), which makes it easier to implement the interface.

-The only additional responsibility for database server instance implementations is to provide an administrative port to the superclass constructor that Cloudera Director can use to provision databases.
+The only additional responsibility for database server instance implementations is to provide an administrative port to the superclass constructor that Cloudera Altus Director can use to provision databases.

 #### Implementing configuration properties

 The [ConfigurationProperty](https://cloudera.github.io/director-spi/apidocs/index.html?com/cloudera/director/spi/v2/model/ConfigurationProperty.html) interface represents an input property whose value needs to be provided by the user.
-It holds the metadata that Cloudera Director needs in order to set up a UI element (widget) to get the value from the user.
+It holds the metadata that Cloudera Altus Director needs in order to set up a UI element (widget) to get the value from the user.
 Each configuration property has a configuration key that uniquely identifies it within its scope for localization and validation.

 The [ConfigurationPropertyToken](https://cloudera.github.io/director-spi/apidocs/index.html?com/cloudera/director/spi/v2/model/ConfigurationPropertyToken.html) interface is a simple wrapper around a configuration property that helps eliminate boilerplate code in enumerations of configuration properties.

-The Director SPI provides builders and utility classes for working with configuration properties and configuration property tokens.
+The Altus Director SPI provides builders and utility classes for working with configuration properties and configuration property tokens.
 Typical usage is illustrated by this example from the [InstanceTemplate](https://cloudera.github.io/director-spi/apidocs/index.html?com/cloudera/director/spi/v2/model/InstanceTemplate.html) class:

 ```java
 /**